-- Population Assessment of Tobacco and Health Study (PATH) - A national longitudinal study of tobacco use and how it affects the health of people in the United States, led by NIDA and the Food and Drug Administration
+- Population Assessment of Tobacco and Health Study (PATH) - See this national longitudinal study of tobacco use and how it affects the health of people in the United States, led by NIDA and the Food and Drug Administration

 - Treating Tobacco Use and Dependence Guidelines